Snownee/Lychee/docs/docs/general-types.md

 ## Ingredient

-An Ingredient is a predicate of ItemStack.
+An ingredient is a predicate of ItemStack.

 !!! note "Format"